Technical Assistance and Professional Development

 EC Annual Conference

-The Exceptional Children Division is pleased to invite colleagues from across the state to join us for the Annual Conference on Exceptional Children.
+The Office of Exceptional Children is pleased to invite colleagues from across the state to join us for the Annual Conference on Exceptional Children.
 This annual collegial event is an opportunity to share and learn about innovations and exciting practices to help exceptional children achieve.

 Numerous enriching activities include: